rangle/ngCourse2/handout/testing/redux/complex-actions.md

-# Testing More Complex Actions
+# Testing Complex Actions

-Things get a little tricky when we want to test asynchronous or conditional action creators.
+Things get a little trickier when we want to test asynchronous or conditional action creators.
 Our goal is still the same: make sure that our operations are dispatching the actions we're expecting.